ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 Start the camera or stop it if its already running.
 This button will open the camera that you have written in the parameters tab.
 To ensure its working correctly, enable the Show preview checkbox.

 If the camera fails to start, ensure that your camera is conencted and running, that you have written the correct id/address, and that you have saved the parameters after changing them.
-If you are using an USB webcam or OBS, try a diffrent id.
+If you are using an USB webcam or OBS, try a diffrent id - it will be in the range of 0-10.
 You may also have to set the correct camera width/height in the parameters.

 If the camera is of incorrect resolution/shrunk, refer to the camera width and height parameters.

 #### Calibrate camera

 This will start the camera calibration sequence.
+Print the charuco_board.jpg from print files and place it onto a flat surface.
 Turn off camera preview before starting.
 This must only be done the first time you use this program and if you change the camera you are using.

-Two windows will open: one with a chessboard pattern, and one showing your camera feed.
+A window will open with the camera feed.
 Every few seconds, the camera will take a picture.
-Move the camera around slowly, taking pictures of the chessboard pattern from as many diffrent angles as possible.
+Move the camera around slowly, taking pictures of the charuco pattern from as many diffrent angles as possible.
 Once 15 pictures are taken (progress is written on top left) the camera will calibrate.
-If you can, try to use an actual or printed chessboard instead of the one on the screen.

-Sometimes, if the picture is too blurry or the lightning is bad, the chessboard pattern wont be detected.
-This will happen more often on an on-screen chessboard and shouldnt be a problem if you print it.
+Sometimes, if the picture is too blurry or the lightning is bad, the pattern wont be detected.
+Make sure you have uniform lighting.

+Alternatively, you can display the image on the screen and calibrate with that, but the calibration may be worse or not work at all.
+You can also switch to the old calibration using a chessboard in the params, in case you cant get the new board printed but you have a chessboard around.

 ![camera_calibration](images/camera_calib.gif)

 Using an wooden chessboard for calibration.
-If you use a screen, the chessboard may not be detected on every picture.
+While the board is diffrent from the charuco board you will use, the process is the same.

 #### Calibrate trackers

 This will start tracker calibration.
 Camera should be running and calibrated.
 Before starting, put on your trackers in the same way you will use them in game.
 You must only do this step on first launch and whenever you change the trackers.

-Capture the trackers with the camera.
+Capture the trackers with the camera by moving a tracker closer than 30cm to the camera.
 To add a marker to the tracker, film it while another, already added marker is seen.
 A green marker means its already added, yellow means it is being added, and red means it cannot add it because no already added marker is seen.
-Repeat this process until all markers on the trackers are green.
+Purple means the tracker is too far away from the camera.
+Repeat this process until all markers on the trackers are green, then click ok.

 If some of the markers only have a thin blue outline, it means the markers are detected, but do not belong to any of the used trackers.
 You have probably set a too low number of trackers in the parameters.